DevManpreet5/denoisingGAN/readme.md

 ## Preprocessing

 The preprocessing steps involve:
-1. **Adding Gaussian Noise:** To simulate noisy medical images, Gaussian noise is added to the original images.
+1. **Adding Gaussian Noise , Blur , Contrast:** To simulate noisy medical images, Gaussian noise , Blur and contrast is added to the original images.
 2. **Data Transformation:** Images are resized and normalized to meet the input requirements of the model.

 ## Model Architecture